This page provides information about sexting, such as when sending or posting an image becomes illegal.

 Disclaimer: The material in this fact sheet is intended as a general guide only.
 You should not act on the basis of this information in this fact sheet without first getting legal advice about your own particular situation.

-This information sheet details laws in Victoria as at November 2017.
+This information sheet details laws in Victoria as at July 2023.

-What is sexting?
+What is sexting

 Sexting is when someone sends a photo or video of themselves or someone else naked or posing in a sexual way using a computer, mobile phone or other mobile advice.

-When is it illegal to take, keep or share sexual images?
+When is it illegal to take, keep or share sexual images

 It is against the law to take, keep or share sexual images by phone, email or online if: